-The MBTI instrument provides a versatile measure of personality that looks at eight personality preferences people use at different times.
+The tool provides a versatile measure of personality that looks at eight personality preferences people use at different times.
 These eight preferences are organized into four dichotomous scales, which are illustrated below.
-After more than 70 years of research and development, the current MBTI tool is the most widely used instrument for understanding individual personality differences.
-Last year alone, over two million people gained valuable insight about themselves and the people they interact with by taking the MBTI instrument.
+After more than 70 years of research and development, the current tool is the most widely used instrument for understanding individual personality differences.
+Last year alone, over two million people gained valuable insight about themselves and the people they interact with by taking the official Myers-Briggs personality assessment.

 Energized by people and things in the external world